Kristal Marshall: World Wrestling Entertainment (2005-2007)

-Early rivalries and heel turn (2007)

 Her first actual feud on the brand came against the heel run of Jillian Hall.
-Marshall defeated Hall in her debut match—a "Divas Uncovered" match—on the March 10, 2006 episode of SmackDown.
-On June 2, 2006 Kristal was defeated by Jillian Hall but was later comforted by the turned heel Michelle McCool.
+Marshall defeated Hall in her debut match—a "Divas Uncovered" match—on the March 10, 2006, episode of SmackDown.
+On June 2, 2006, Kristal was defeated by Jillian Hall but was later comforted by the turned heel Michelle McCool.
 When Diva Search winner Ashley Massaro joined the SmackDown! brand, Marshall was turned heel and put into an angle where she was jealous of Massaro's Diva Search win.
 She was aligned with McCool and the two feuded with Massaro and then-babyface, Jillian Hall, leading to a Fatal Four-Way Bra and Panties match at The Great American Bash, during which Marshall was legitimately injured, though she did not miss any time.
 In September, the next years Diva Search winner, then-babyface, Layla El, arrived on the brand, and Marshall was put into a feud with her.
 This one had Marshall aligned with Mike "The Miz" Mizanin against Layla and the Boogeyman.

-Storyline with Theodore Long (2007)

 In February 2007, Marshall became a face again and began a storyline which had her as a close friend of then-babyface, Vickie Guerrero, who was mysteriously planning something, and then flirting with SmackDown!
 General Manager Theodore Long.
 After Marshall confessed her love for Long, she convinced him to hire Guerrero as his assistant, leaving her in charge of the show on occasion.
 Eventually Long proposed marriage, which Kristal accepted On August 26 at SummerSlam, Kristal participated in a battle royal to determine the No. 1 contender for the WWE Women's Championship, however, she was eliminated by McCool.
-On the September 21 episode of SmackDown!, during Kristal and Theodore in-ring wedding, Theodore suffered a heart attack as part of the storyline.
+On the September 21 episode of SmackDown!, during Kristal and Long's in-ring wedding, Long suffered a heart attack as part of the storyline.
 She was released from her WWE contract a few weeks later.